battlecode/battlecode21/specs/specs.md

 - the unit’s cooldown must be less than 1
 - the destination tile must be adjacent to the current location (the square of 8 tiles around the robot)
-- the destination tile must have elevation within +/- 3 of the current location
+- the destination tile must have elevation within +/- 3 of the current location (except for **drones**)
 - the destination tile must not be occupied by another robot

-We provide the `canMove(Direction dir)` function to check all of these at once for a given tile.
+We provide the `rc.canMove(Direction dir)` function to check all of these at once for a given direction.

 The three producible unit types are: